ePages-de/epages-devportal/_posts/2017/2017-12-21-how-to-create-awesome-ui-texts.md

 Great UI texts are crucial for a great software product.
 Well yes, it is not all.
-Of course, the software behind it needs to be built and work properly.
+Of course, the software behind it needs to work properly.
 But imagine, you play around with a new technically flawless software, and you don't understand how things work, and where to find them.
 Or one function is named differently throughout the software.
 In this case, UI writers messed up, and you will never touch the software again (unless you have to).
 To avoid this, our UI writers do their best to ensure an awesome user experience, and thus make our users happy.
-I sneaked into one of their wording sessions and figured out, what they keep in mind, and what is needed to create awesome UI texts.
+I sneaked into one of their wording sessions and figured out, what is needed to create awesome UI texts.
-By the way, they directly provide them in three different source languages.
+The following advices are the result:

 ## See the big picture